rcrdk/nextjs-fastify-saas-rbac/README.md

 **Configure this services and paste all needed information to your .env file:**

 1. Create a [GitHub OAuth](https://docs.github.com/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps) app to be able to make social sign-in.
+2. Create a [Google OAuth](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow) app to be able to make social sign-in.
-2. Make sure your Google Account have [2FA activeted](https://support.google.com/accounts/answer/185833) and then you must [generate an app password](https://myaccount.google.com/apppasswords) to be able to send transactional and validation e-mails.
+3. Make sure your Google Account have [2FA activeted](https://support.google.com/accounts/answer/185833) and then you must [generate an app password](https://myaccount.google.com/apppasswords) to be able to send transactional and validation e-mails.
-3. Create a [Cloudflare R2](https://www.cloudflare.com/) bucket to upload the app avatars.
+4. Create a [Cloudflare R2](https://www.cloudflare.com/) bucket to upload the app avatars.
 </details>